kq1231/timely/tasks.md

     - Monthly -D
     - Weekly -D
     - Yearly
-- When creating a new entry, the first automatically-made sub-entry has DateTime(0) as its date.
+- When creating a new entry, the first automatically-made sub-entry has DateTime(0) as its date. -D
     - This issue does not occur when creating a new sub-entry.
     - This issue occurs only with yearly frequency.
 - Sub-entries should be in reversed order i.e. newest on top and oldest on bottom.